-6.21 A number of countries have supported their banking system by giving a blanket guarantee on all deposits.
-Each of these guarantees will be assessed individually taking into consideration the Sovereign rating of the country concerned and the credit rating of the banks concerned.
-Only banks domiciled in countries with a minimum sovereign rating of AA+ will be considered for inclusion on the approved list, they must also meet the high rated lending criteria and have operations based in London.
-Limits will be prescribed by the sector creditworthiness list and limited to 364 days or less.
+6.20 Only banks domiciled in countries with a minimum sovereign rating of AA+ will be considered for inclusion on the approved list, they must also meet the high rated lending criteria and have operations based in London.
+Limits will be prescribed by the Capita Asset Services creditworthiness list and limited to 364 days or less.
 Each country will be limited to the maximum investment limit of £20m or 20% of the Commissioner's total investments.